77ethers/NTERMCP/PUBLISH.md

 # Publishing Guide for Desktop Commander MCP

-This document outlines the complete process for publishing new versions of Desktop Commander to both NPM and the MCP Registry.
+This document outlines the complete process for publishing new versions of NTERMCP to both NPM and the MCP Registry.

 ## Prerequisites

 - Node.js 18+ installed
-- NPM account with publish permissions to `@wonderwhy-er/desktop-commander`
+- NPM account with publish permissions to `ntermcp`
-- GitHub account with access to `wonderwhy-er/DesktopCommanderMCP`
+- GitHub account with access to `Neural-Nirvana/NTERMCP`
 - `mcp-publisher` CLI tool installed: `brew install mcp-publisher`

 ## Publishing Process